awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-logs.md

 It follows from the best\-effort nature of the access logging feature that the usage reports available at the AWS portal \(Billing and Cost Management reports on the [AWS Management Console](https://console.aws.amazon.com/)\) might include one or more access requests that do not appear in a delivered access log\.

-## Programming Considerations for Access Log Format<a name="monitoring-cloudwatch-logs-programming-considerations"></a>
+## Programming considerations for access log format<a name="monitoring-cloudwatch-logs-programming-considerations"></a>

 From time to time, we might extend the access log format by adding new fields\.
 Code that parses access logs must be written to handle additional fields that it does not understand\.